AlanMorel/deimos/README.md

 ## Commands

+`yarn build` : Compile the server

-`yarn start` : Compile and run the server
+`yarn start` : Compile and start the server

 `yarn lint` : Run the linter